 Regardless of which type you use, it is also important to double the safety by adding chains or ropes which lead from the trampoline tie downs and up to the steel that surrounds the net.
-This will ensure that the wind has to push not only against the anchor, but also the rope, ratchet straps, or chains that your trampoline has on it as well.
+This will ensure that the wind has to push not only against the tie downs, but also the rope, ratchet straps, or chains that your trampoline has on it as well

 Skywalker Trampolines 2” Trampoline Wind Stakes

 If you are certain you want to put your trampoline in one place and leave it secured there permanently, this set of 4 stakes will allow you to do it.
 They are designed to work with any trampoline that has 2” steel tubes for the legs.
 To learn more about how other people feel they work for them, you can read a full review in our trampoline accessories section post.

 This single kit includes everything you need to secure your trampoline, including the straps and augers to tie down each of your trampoline legs.
 All that it takes is a little bit of your time and you will immediately increase the safety of your trampoline.
 If you would like to know whether it is a stable fix or not, you can read the full review, which includes parent’s thoughts, in the trampoline accessory section of our website.